Licensed Practical Nurse

 The abilities scores range from 1 to 5, with 5 being stronger.

-Licensed practical nurses need to have:
+Licensed practical nurses need:

 They should enjoy working with people and using medical and computer equipment.